RENAL SUPPORT D thin slices in gravy

 RENAL SUPPORT

-Formulated with low phosphorus and restricted protein of high quality to support renal function, helping to improve the cat's quality of life.
+Formulated with low phosphorus and restricted protein of high quality to support renal function, helping to improve the dog’s quality of life.

 ADAPTED ENERGY